Dense polar active fluids in a disordered environment: A unique universality class in the presence of quenched disorder

 At first sight, one may think that the symmetry group of this theory is larger than in the situation treated in Section~\ref{sec:rf} because the vector indices of identical replicas are contracted together while in Eq.~\eqref{eq:S2_QM} the vector indices of different replicas are contracted.
 This conclusion, however, turns out to be wrong because the vector indices are not mere internal labels but are coupled to space derivatives through the advection term.
 The transformation that leaves the action invariant involves both a rotation of the vector indices {\em and} the point at which the field is evaluated.

 This implies in particular that the 2-replica action of the random mass problem is not invariant under a rotation of one replica only.
 It is nonetheless invariant if we rotate all the replica fields simultaneously, as is Eq.~\eqref{eq:S2}.
 We conclude that there is no symmetry difference between the two types of disorders which, consequently, belong to the same universality class whenever there is advection.
 More generally, it is not possible to engineer a disorder which would yield more symmetry than that experienced by the random field.
 In particular this also applies to a random anisotropy term that would correspond to adding $\delta a_{\mu\nu} v_\nu$ in Eq. (\ref{eq:iaf_QM}) and $\Delta_a \int_{\bm{x},t_1,t_2} \hat{v}^a_\mu(\bm{x},t_1) v^a_\nu(\bm{x},t_1)[ \hat{v}^b_\mu(\bm{x},t_2) v^b_\nu(\bm{x},t_2)$ $+ \hat{v}^b_\nu(\bm{x},t_2) v^b_\mu(\bm{x},t_2)]$ in Eq. (\ref{eq:S2_QM}).
-We conclude that there is just one universality class for the transition in polar active matter in the presence of quenched disorder, not several as in the equilibrium case.\footnote{We let apart here the possibility of introducing long-range correlations of the disorder and spin-glass-like behavior associated with random aligning and anti-aligning forces.}
+We conclude that there is just one universality class for the transition in polar active matter in the presence of quenched disorder, not several as in the equilibrium case.
+(We leave apart here the possibility of introducing long-range correlations of the disorder, for instance through a quenched random pressure gradient which may lead to an effective random gauge field \cite{Chardac2021}, as well as spin-glass-like behavior associated with random aligning and anti-aligning forces.)

 Another way of checking that random mass and random field leads to the same universality class is by means of Feynman diagrams.
 We represent the vertices associated with the thermal diffusion and the random mass in Eq. \eqref{eq:S2_QM} as